NREL/SOEP-QSS/README.md

 * In any pass with both new zero crossings and new requantizations the zero crossings are processed first (via superdense time indexing).
 * In each phase multiple events of the same (zero crossing, handler, or requantization) type are handled together as simultaneous events: the processing for simultaneous events is phased so that the changes to interdependent variables are propagated deterministically.

 With cyclic dependencies it is possible for an infinite cascade loop of such changes to occur at the same (clock) time.
 Detecting such dependencies and the occurrence of these infinite loops is necessary with zero crossing support.
-The `--cycles` option will cause the QSS solver to report cyclic dependencies among the variables, including dependencies created *via* conditional clause handlers.
+* The `--cycles` option will cause the QSS solver to report cyclic dependencies among the variables, including dependencies created *via* conditional clause handlers.
+* The `--pass` option sets a limit for event passes at the same (clock) time after which increasing minimum time steps are used to advance the time and avoid a (possibly infinite) cascade of events preventing the simulation from advancing.
+If 100 times the pass limit is reached the simulation will terminate.

+Zero-crossing based conditional logic can also introduce "chattering" when their handlers change the model state such that another conditional is triggered almost immediately.
+In some models this occurs with the same zero-crossing function crossing in the opposite direction.
+This can cause many very small time steps that bog a simulation down.
+The best solution to chattering is to build the necessary "smooth" control logic and/or hysteresis into the model's conditional logic.
+Automatic chattering prevention can be effective in some cases, typically ignoring zero crossings until the variable's magnitude has reached some threshold level since the last zero crossing.
+The QSS solver implements this using the `--zTol` option that can set a global threshold value and the code-defined models can set per-variable thresholds.
+If FMU annotations include such threshold information per-variable thresholds can be readily enabled for FMU-based models.
+The threshold method is fairly simplistic and can cause meaningful zero crossings to be ignored and so should be used with care: more sophisticated approaches can be implemented in the QSS solver if/when needed.

 ### Conditionals